 Step 9: Make A Smart Offer

-When you find the right place, ask your real estate agent to run a comparative market analysis to determine what a fair price would be based on recent sales of similar homes in the area.
+When you find the right place, ask your real estate agent to run a comparative market analysis to determine what a fair price would be based on recent sales of similar homes in the area before making your offer.
 The less interest there is and the longer the house has been sitting on the market, the more power you’ll have to negotiate.

 Beyond the price you plan to offer, you should also speak to your real estate agent about whether it makes sense to include any contingencies in your offer.
 A contingency is a stipulation included in an offer which states that if a particular condition is not met, the buyer is free to break the contract without any repercussions.